axrs/re-css/README.md

 **re-css** aims to:

 -   Bring CSS and component code together
--   Reduce unnecessary CSS declaration (by only defining what the component needs, not what it needs to override)
+-   Reduce unnecessary CSS declaration (by only defining what the component needs, not what it has to override)
 -   Remove a potential build tool (SASS/LESS)
 -   Eliminate class name collisions
+-   Provide a clean path moving forward (assist moving away from legacy styles)

 ## Getting Started